-So these are the basic steps you will require in order to publish your poems.
+So these are the basic steps you will require to publish a poem.

-The only important thing you need to follow while submitting your poems to any publication is to read their submissions guidelines carefully and follow accordingly.
+The most important thing you need to follow while submitting your poems to any publication is to read their submissions guidelines carefully and follow accordingly.

-The later will depend upon the type and quality of the poem you have submitted.
+It will then depend upon the type and quality of the poem you have submitted.

-And don’t ever lose hope if your poems are rejected by the publication.
-Rejection is a common thing here.
+And don’t lose hope if your poems are rejected by the publication.
+Rejection is a common thing and happens often.

-You have to keep hope alive and send your poems to as much as publications as you can.
+You have to keep hope alive and send your poems to as many publications as you can.

 If your poems are rejected continuously then look for the reason for rejection.
 Rectify the error if any then resubmit.

-You will definitely make it to the list of published poets.
+If you follow these tips, I’m sure you will make it to the list of published poets!